pavelsimo/ShapeRunner/README.md

 - Titles are stored as JSON files in the `levels` directory
 - A level always begins with a start section and ends with an end section
 - Middle sections are randomly selected based on the level difficulty
+- Each section is 18 rows tall
+- The game supports up to 5 levels
+- Special items (magnet, invisibility, portals) are limited to one per level
+- The system prevents the same tile from appearing within 3 sections of itself

 ### Creating Custom Levels